-While many people like headphones because they enjoy listening to music, some people need headphones to do their job.
-We already took a look at what some of the best studio headphones are, so now we’re going to look at another group of audio professionals: DJs.
-Whether you’re gearing up for your first gig or for your next tour, the best DJ headphones won’t make you a better DJ but they will help you make it easier to do your job.
+While many people like headphones because they enjoy listening to music, some people need headphones to do their jobs.
+We already took a look at some of the best studio headphones, so now we’re going to look at another group of audio professionals: DJs.
+Whether you’re gearing up for your first gig or your next tour, the best DJ headphones won’t make you a better DJ but they will make it easier to do your job.

-Editor’s note: this article was updated on April 7, 2020 to add information about the Audio-Technica ATH-M50xBT.
+Editor’s note: this article was updated on April 8, 2021, to include the Pioneer HDJ-X10-K and add technical information.

 What to look for in a good pair of DJ headphones